phi1ipp/okta-reporting-tool/README.md

 username2,attr1_value2[,attr2_val3,...]
 ```

+Attribute can be wiped by providing "" for attribute value either in an input file or on a command line with a corresponding switch on a command line `--writeEmpty true`.

 Examples:
 * `./reporting-tool setAttribute --attrName LOA --attrValue "3" --input /tmp/loa` will set all users' LOA, whose usernames are listed in `/tmp/loa`, to "3"
 * `./reporting-tool setAttribute --attrName LOA --input /tmp/loa` will set all users' LOA to value listed in the second column in `/tmp/loa`